 Found: In thick bush and almost solely in protected parks or reserves.

 White rhinos are rare, but more common than the endangered black rhino.
 They can run at 50km/h and weigh up to 2,700kg.
 They are not actually white but a dark grey colour; the name in fact derives from the Dutch word for wide (weit), which describes the white rhino’s mouth.

 The lion is possibly the most iconic animal in Africa.
-Prides can range from 3 to 40 individuals, but most don't contain more than 12 lions.
+Prides can range from 3-40 individuals, but most don't contain more than 12 lions.
 They are the savannah’s top predator.
-Lions are the laziest of the big cats, spending 16 to 20 hours a day sleeping and resting.
+Lions are also the laziest of the big cats, spending 16 to 20 hours a day sleeping and resting.